ak2yny/OpenHeroSelectGUI/README.md

 - Automatic and manual roster saving and restoring
 - Load the default roster or create a random roster
 - Free-up saves for the selected roster
-- Supports Mod Organizer 2 mod folders.
+- Supports Mod Organizer 2
+- Skin editor and installer
 - Modern UI with support for Windows 11's dark mode and Windows 10+'s accent colours

  Version 0.1: